AnmolS99/Chess-AI/README.md

 To calculate the number of nodes at a depth of 5, it takes 7.5 minutes!

 The most obvious way to speed up my chess program would be to change to a compiled language such as C or C#.
 This comes at the cost of development time.
 A reasonable solution would therefore be to use a JIT-compiler for my already developed code.
+However this proved to be challenging as Numba (the JIT library) lacks support a lot of Python functionality.
+Numba might be an option I revisit in the future.

+I ended up optimizing the speed of my code by limiting the number of calculations and array accesses, and rather store more results in memory.
+There is almost always a space-time tradeoff in software programs, and I chose to optimize on time.

 Running the perft tests was a good way to measure the speed of my code.
 Before optimization it took my code ~26 seconds to run the tests.
+I managed to reduce this to ~16 seconds, purely by rewriting my code.

 ## Cool Resources